Olympiad Exam for Class 9

 1. INTRODUCTION TO AI

-AI means “artificial intelligence” and we use it to describe any time a computer does something that would require the intelligence of a human — or anything that mimics human intelligence, whichever way you want to think of it.
+The term “Artificial Intelligence” is used to describe any time a computer does something that would require the intelligence of a human — or anything that mimics human intelligence, whichever way you want to think of it.

 1. Search engines like Google use AI (algorithms like Rankbrain) to determine the most appropriate result for a search.